Skiing in Winter Park: Ultimate Guide

 May

 Typically, Winter Park closes its doors in mid-May.
 Until then, you can enjoy bluebird days and soft, slushy snow.
-However, in years with record snowfalls, the resort extends its operations until the end of May.
-It’s worth checking ahead, especially if you plan a late spring skiing escapade.
+However, in years with high average annual snowfalls, the resort extends its operations until the end of May.

-A Guide to Winter Park Terrain
+A Guide to Winter Park Resort’s Terrain

-Photo Credit: P.A.12
+Photo Credit: Jacob Boomsma

 Beginner Terrain

-• Location: If you’re looking at the trail map, focus on the right side, corresponding to the skiers’ left on the mountain.
-This area is where you’ll find the majority of the beginner trails.
+For beginners, check out the Gemini Express, Discovery, Endeavor, and High Lonesome Express chairlifts.
+If you’re looking at the trail map, focus on the right side, corresponding to the skier’s left on the mountain.
+This area is where you’ll find the majority of the beginner trails, which are marked in green.

 Intermediate Terrain

 Intermediate terrain is spread pretty evenly throughout the resort.
 Jabberwocky, Stagecoach, and Lonesome Whistle are some of the best blues in the park.
+You can enjoy panoramic views from the summit of the lifts and practice your skills as you work your way back down to the base area.

 Advanced Terrain

 Mary Jane is famous across North America for its challenging bumps and glades.
-The perfectly spaced trees allow for exhilarating tree skiing, and the easy access between trails and steep, deep mogul runs are a dream for advanced skiers.
+The perfectly spaced trees allow for exhilarating tree skiing, and the easy access between trails and steep, deep mogul runs is a dream for advanced skiers.

 Dining Around Winter Park